“The great thing about a Glen Campbell session is the generosity in which he shares his thought processes”.

-Highlights include the Isle of Skye as well as some other excellent locations that you may not be so familiar.
-These include Inverpolly, Assynt, Torridon, the Isle of Mull, Smalls Isles, the Cairngorm National Park, far north west Sutherland and the Moray Coast, which was recently ranked among the world’s most breathtaking coastlines.
+Highlights include the Isle of Skye as well as some other excellent locations that you may not be so familiar with.
+These include Inverpolly, Assynt, Torridon, the Isle of Mull, the Small Isles, the Cairngorm National Park, far North West Sutherland and the Moray Coast, which was recently ranked among the world’s most breathtaking coastlines.

 So why not join me on location and experience the adventure of landscape photography in the Scotland for yourself, all you need is a camera, a little patience and a sense of adventure.
 You can book your place on any of the trips through this site or contact me directly if you have any questions.
 I look forward to meeting you.
 GC